Jeffresh/syntax-analysis/README.md

 ```

-Starting with *S*

-We apply the first and the third rule:
+Starting with *S* we apply the first and the third rule:

 ```
 S -> aB